 - Is the air or water in the building heated with organic fuel?

 - When was the last time the fuel-powered appliances in the home or building were inspected?

-- Did the inspection determine that the heater, boiler other gas-powered equipment worked properly?
+- Did the inspection determine that the heater, boiler other gas-powered equipment worked correctly?

 Prolonged or concentrated exposure to CO gases can create debilitating injuries.
 Any delay in receiving medical treatment can cause significant adverse effects including:

 - Brain damage